gajenderyadavv/devops-task/README.md

 **Step 1: Launch EC2 (Ubuntu 22.04):**

 - Provision an EC2 instance on AWS with Ubuntu 22.04.
+- Allocate and Associate a Elastic IP to this.
 - Connect to the instance using SSH.

 **Step 2: Clone the Code:**